 In 2015, the Kansas Legislature passed HB 2104, changing local election dates, including the dates for local school board elections.

-The new law requires these elections to be held on the Tuesday following the first Monday in November of odd-numbered years.
-If necessary, primary elections will be held on the first Tuesday in August of odd numbered years.
-November 2017 was the first election under the new law.
+The law requires these elections to be held on the Tuesday following the first Monday in November of odd-numbered years.
+If necessary, primary elections will be held on the first Tuesday in August of odd-numbered years.

 Every school district in Kansas is governed by a locally-elected board of education.
 In fact, school board members as a whole comprise the largest body of elected officials in our country.
 The qualifications for effective service as a board member are many, even though the actual legal requirements are few!

 School board members must be registered voters in the school district and cannot be an employee of the board on which they are a member.
 If board members are elected from certain areas of the district rather than at-large, they must live in the area of the district from which they are seeking office.
 School board members serve staggered four-year terms, so the entire board is not up for election at the same time.